Mathieu-Zhao spaces over field of positive characteristic: Introduction

 \begin{prob} Let $K$ be a field of characteristic $p$ and $\delta$ a derivation or an $\mathcal{E}$-derivation of $K[x]$.
 Under what conditions on $\delta$ such that $\delta$ is locally nilpotent or locally finite? \end{prob}

 Problem \ref{prob1.3} and Problem \ref{prob1.4} are specific cases of Problem 1.4 $(B)$ and $(C)$ in \cite{2}, respectively.
 Arrangement is as follows.
-In section 2, we give an answer to Problem \ref{prob1.3} for $n=1$ and we also prove that the image of a triangular derivation of $K[x]$ is a Mathieu-Zhao space of $K[x]$ if and only if $D=0$.
+In section 2, we solve Problem \ref{prob1.3} for $n=1$ and we also prove that the image of a triangular derivation of $K[x]$ is a Mathieu-Zhao space of $K[x]$ if and only if $D=0$.
 In section 3, we give partial answer to Problem \ref{prob1.5} for $n=1$.
-Then we give an answer to Problem \ref{prob1.4} for derivations of $K[x_1]$ and give partial answer to Problem \ref{prob1.4} for $\mathcal{E}$-derivations of $K[x_1]$ in section 4.
+Then we solve Problem \ref{prob1.4} for derivations of $K[x_1]$ and give partial answer to Problem \ref{prob1.4} for $\mathcal{E}$-derivations of $K[x_1]$ in section 4.